eguidotti/bidask/python/README.md

 ## Usage

-Import the estimator
+Import the estimator:

 ```python
 from bidask import edge
 ```

-Estimate the spread
+Estimate the spread.
+A value of 0.01 corresponds to a spread of 1%:

 ```python
 edge(open, high, low, close)